 are not pointed to by any environment.

-flag is set, the execution path goes
+If the app_cont flag is set, the execution path goes

-into a function called apply_continuation
+into a function called apply_continuation that takes all

 the status flags as well as the current intermediate result

-as input.
-The apply_continuation
+r as input.
+The apply_continuation function

 will pop the top off from the stack and use the value stored there to